bazineta/js8call/README.md

 Allan Bazinet, W6BAZ

+# Notable Changes

+- Fixed the aforementioned string passing bug; crashes from this were typically random, but it'd usually abort with a segmentation fault in azdist(), sometimes in genjs8().
+- The subtractjs8() routine used a common block for large, parameterized arrays.
+I'd see crashes here frequently; it's been a long time since I did any serious development in Fortran, but if memory serves, this is a dark corner where in terms of how large that common block is, first one in wins, and you hope that it's the larger of the parameterized invocations.
+If instead, the smaller one is dominant, then you'll either trash memory after the common block or crash with a segfault.
+Changed this to use allocations instead of a common block, which seems like a solid solution, but again, been a long time since I did this sort of thing in anger.
+- Fixed a memory leak present when a custom push to talk command was configured.
+I haven't gone looking for memory leaks with the analysis tools; that one just happened to stand out.
+- Fixed a buffer overflow in the code that prints the last transmit.
+- Ported to Qt6, which changed the audio classes in a major way.
+Fortunately the wsjtx-improved team had been down this road already, and had dealt with most of the changes needed to the audio stuff.
+- Incorporated a number of fixes from the upstream WSJTX Fortran library.
+Key among these was a change to how VHF contest mode was handled in some of the common routines; in short, they made things a lot simpler, which eliminated the need for passing a lot of dummy parameters just to keep them happy.
+- Eliminated a large number of unused dummy parameters in the JS8 decoder; warning spam from the Fortran compiler was a bit distracting, and hid actual issues, such as uninitialized variables in the optimized code.
+- Did a bit of work with alignment of data in the tables for better presentation.
+- The audio input VU meter looked off to me, as if the scale was on the wrong side; flipped it to be next to the level and peak hold, which looks more normal to me.
+Perhaps just a taste thing;
+  easy enough to change it back if necessary.
+- Converted the boost library to an out-of-tree build.
+- Updated the sqlite and qcustomplot libraries.
+- Updated the Hamlib library to the current 4.6 snapshot, which provides support for many radios not previously supported, e.g., the 705.
+- Updated the Fortran code generation to use 2018 semantics when dealing with large arrays that exceed available stack space, i.e., use allocation, rather than a hidden static block, as this tends to be less surprising behavior in modern usage.

+While Qt6 by default will display using a platform-specific style, I've not yet done much work to deal with changes required there (e.g., platform-specific stylesheet changes, where custom styles are in use), so for the moment it continues to default to the previous Windows look and feel.
+One can override this at runtime with the usual command line parameter to try an alternate style.

+While I've done my best here to avoid causing problems to any other platforms, I've only tested this on OSX.
+In theory, I haven't broken anything, but in practice, I haven't tried it out.
+Any issues will likely be in the CMake setup, which I find somewhat akin to hostage negotiation.

 # Compiling on OSX

 1. Obtain the current version of GNU Fortran, as of this writing 14.2, from https://github.com/fxcoudert/gfortran-for-macOS,